Rafaelmdcarneiro/SELF_DRIVING_CAR/README.md

 # SELF_DRIVING_CAR

-Studying machine learning with the development of autonomous car models in a virtual world
+Studying machine learning with the development of autonomous car models in a virtual world.

-Phase 1 Repository: Car Model, Controls and Basic Physics
+Phase 1 Repository: Car Model, Controls and Basic Physics.